beepscore/SwitchRoomPuzzle/README.md

 If the claim is correct, I will set you free.
 If the claim is incorrect, I will feed all of you to the crocodiles.
 Choose wisely!

 ### Devise a winning strategy when you know that the initial state of the switch is off.
 ### Devise a winning strategy when you do not know whether the initial state of the switch is on or off.

+## List ideas

+### Approaches
+Start solution from base case and build. e.g. increase number of prisoners from 1 to 2 to 3...
+Could try different algorithms.
+#### divide and conquer
+prisoners in groups with different behaviors, could reduce number of groups over time?
+#### no perfect solution??
+It's possible there isn't a guaranteed solution, maybe best is very high probability of success, but less than 1.

+### State each prisoner can store if needed
+#### from initial meeting
+##### total number of prisoners
+##### my prisoner number
+##### my switch algorithm (behavior)
+given my state and the switch state, should I turn switch on, or off, or toggle it?

+#### during the game
+##### previous visits
+How many times have I gone to the switch room? odd/even

+##### each visit
+switch value when I entered? on/off -> true/false
+switch value when I left? on/off -> true/false
+number of times I saw the light change state

+## Strategy when you know that the initial state of the switch is off.
+prisoners number themselves 0...n-1
+Every prisoner can implement a different behavior.
+//e.g. for prisoner number i, on first i visits, toggle switch state.
+//after that, don't toggle. could always set on.
+//or inverse
+//for first i visits, always set on, after that toggle.

+on first visit, toggle switch.
+After that don't change switch. if switch is not the way prisoner left it, a previously unvisited prisoner has visited.

+How can any prisoner know all of the other prisoners have visited? what if same prisoner is called twice in a row, other not called?

+on first visit, turn off.??
+on second visit, turn on.
+on later visits do nothing.

+could arbitrarily agree one or some "lead" prisoner, only they can declare.
+Maybe only they can turn on??
+lead could toggle, if they ever see light is same it means someone else changed it.

+## Strategy when you do not know whether the initial state of the switch is on or off.

+## see unit tests